Residence Hall Router Setup

-In most residence halls, you can install a wireless router on the Southeastern residence hall network to provide a wireless or wired connection to your computer, laptop, or gaming console.
+In Zachary Taylor, you can install a wireless router on the Southeastern residence hall network to provide a wireless or wired connection to your computer, laptop, or gaming console.
 Please be aware that incorrectly installing or not securing a router could disrupt the campus network and is a violation of the Southeastern Responsible Computing Policy.
 Repeated violations could result in disciplinary action, including loss of Internet access.
 You are responsible for ensuring your router is installed correctly.
 Follow the instructions below to install your router.

 Secure your router--Before connecting to the network, make sure your router is secure.
 This may vary depending on the manufacturer.
 Refer to your router manual or manufacturer website for further instructions.